theimowski/master-thesis/docs/section-application.md

 {FSharp]{Type alias for WebPart}{fswebpartalias}
 type WebPart = HttpContext -> Async<HttpContext option>```

-The `Option` type (also known as `Maybe` in different functional languages) is a better alternative to the infamous `null` concept, which is ubiquitous in object-oriented world.
+The `Option` type (also known as `Maybe` in different functional languages) is a better alternative to the infamous `null` concept, which is ubiquitous in OOP world.
 In C# for example, every reference type can have a legal value of `null`.
 This is the cause of what is known as "The Billion Dollar Mistake" - null references.
 Null references are exceptions thrown at runtime because of referencing a symbol which was not assigned any real value (was `null`).